Average Dog Weight – How to Tell if Your Dog is Overweight

 Weight ranges also don’t account for the many mixed breed dogs out there.
 Just because the typical range for a Lab is 55 to 80 pounds doesn’t mean your Lab mix will or should fall within that range.
-It will depend on the other breeds he’s mixed with.
+It depends on the other breeds he’s mixed with.

 A Better Solution for Determining Healthy Dog Weight

-Rather than going off an average, which can be grossly inaccurate, we recommend using Body Condition Scoring (BCS).
-This system uses physical and visual observations of your dog to assess his current body condition and whether he’s over or underweight.
+Rather than going off an average, which can be grossly inaccurate, veterinarians use our Body Condition System (BCS).
+With this system, your veterinarian uses physical and visual observations of your dog to assess his current body condition and whether he’s too heavy or too thin.

 What if My Dog is Overweight?

-If you’ve used the BCS system or your veterinarian has said your dog is overweight, it’s time to make some changes.
-Your veterinarian may recommend switching to a weight management dog food to help your dog achieve and maintain a healthy weight.
+If you suspect your dog is overweight, consider switching to a weight management dog food to help him achieve and maintain a healthy weight.

 For more tips on dog weight loss, like exercises for your dog, see our article How Can I Help My Dog Lose Weight?